What Is Child Endangerment

 Penalties and Consequences:

-• Child endangerment is a wobbler offense in California, meaning it can be charged as either a misdemeanor or a felony, depending on the circumstances and the defendant’s criminal history.
+- Child endangerment is a wobbler offense in California, meaning it can be charged as either a misdemeanour or a felony, depending on the circumstances and the defendant’s criminal history.

 Reporting and Mandatory Reporting Laws: